ibouftini/ibouftini.github.io/_portfolio/ai-movement-internship.md

 1. **Review, implement and refine** cutting-edge methods for single-view and multi-view breast cancer detection
 2. **Develop a robust preprocessing pipeline** for data cleaning and landmark identification
-3. **Implement AGN architecture** with resource-efficient training methods using a two-stage approach (training MaskRCNN first, then incorporating AGN)
+3. **Implement AGN architecture** with resource-efficient training methods using a two-stage approach
 4. **Achieve architectural adaptation** of the AGN that focuses on augmenting or weakening features rather than the original feature removal strategy to handle small-sized datasets
 5. **Establish comparative benchmarks** against established frameworks (MaskRCNN, DETR, YOLO) on CBIS-DDSM dataset